 Figure 2.10: Yearly counts of tornadoes occurring on January through April tornado outbreak days east of the Rocky Mountains from 1950 to 2010.
 Yearly tornado counts increase on average by about 3.34 throughout the entire 61-year period (r2 = 0.34).
 This increase, however, is less pronounced early in the period (1.67 increase in annual tornado counts from 1950-1988; r2 = 0.08) and more pronounced from 1989-2010 (7.26 tornado per year increase; r2 = 0.17).

 The trends in this study identified in the above figures are somewhat different from those identified in other studies.
 Tornado outbreak frequency between January and April 1950-2010 increase by 0.16 day annually (Figure 2.9) and tornado counts in those outbreaks increase by about 3.34 tornadoes annually (Figure 2.10).
 These figures are not as large as those identified in Brooks et al. 2003 (hereafter referred to as BDK03), who found that tornado days increase by about 0.5 day per year and that tornado counts on those days increase by about 14 per year.
 Some of these differences arise from the time period of study (January 1955-December 1999 for BDK03, January-April 1950-2010 for the current study) and from varied definitions of a tornado day (1 tornado in the continental U.S. in a 24-hour period in BDK03, 6 tornadoes in the continental U.S. in a 24-hour period in the current study).
 Identification of trends such as these are important for determining which sets of tornado statistics allow for comparison of outbreaks that may have occurred in various parts of the 61-year period of investigation.
-A more extensive discussion of trends associated with tornado data used for this study is given in Chapter 3.
+A more extensive discussion of trends associated with tornado data used for this study will be given in Chapter 3.

 In addition to time series analyses of tornado outbreaks on an interannual basis, five 3° by 3° regions were selected for analysis of tornado outbreaks primarily on a seasonal basis (Figure 2.11).
-These regions were chosen due to their proximity to important maxima and minima in tornado activity (counts, tornado days, and DPI) identified in Chapter 3 and will also serve as important tool for analysis of regional evolution of tornado activity as a function of ENSO in Chapter 4.
+These are important for analysis of regional evolution of tornado activity and were chosen for the following reasons:

+Arkansas due to statistically significant La Niña-related shifts in tornado outbreak activity, particularly in January (Section 4.1),

+Northern Alabama due to the presence of DPI and tornado maxima there during April (Section 3.1 and 3.3),

+Northern Texas due to the presence of tornado maxima in April (Section 3.1),

+Northern Indiana due to the presence of a strong ENSO/tornado relationship identified in Cook and Schaefer (2008) and the presence of historic strong and violent tornado outbreaks in the area during April (e.g., April 3, 1974 and April 11, 1965), and

+Northern Kansas and southern Nebraska due to the strong ENSO-relationship during March and April in that region (Sections 4.1 and 4.4).

 Figure 2.11: Monthly tornado counts in five 3° by 3° regions shown in inset.
 Lines and brackets are color-coded based on their respective region.